-The holidays are over and our "tummies" are talking back.
+The holidays are over and even with limited festivities our "tummies" are talking back.
 And I don't just mean the extra few pounds that seem to plop up on our mid-guts, but rather, the common symptoms that we experience when we are not watching what we eat or drink.
 So, with the New Year here, it is once again time to renew our commitment to eating right, shedding those extra pounds, calming down our angry stomachs, and deciding when use an over-the-counter pill and when you need a doctor.

 Gastroesophageal Reflux Disease or GERD: Also known as heartburn or reflux, is a very common complaint.
 It is a burning sensation in the middle area of the upper- abdomen that may travel up the chest.
 At times, you may even feel food or liquid coming up in the back of your throat.
 This symptom is worsened by foods containing tomato sauce, garlic, onions, chocolates, peppermint and citrus, as well as alcohol, caffeine, and sodas.

 It is very important to avoid these trigger foods and to change how you eat.
 Eating small and frequent meals every 4 hours or so and not eating or drinking at least 3-4 hours before lying down will help.
 You may try an over-the counter medication such as an antacid like Tums, an H2Blocker like Zantac, Tagamet, or Pepcid, or a Proton Pump Inhibitor (PPI) like Prilosec, Nexium or Prevacid for 2 weeks.

 If your symptoms don’t improve, or if they keep coming back, or if you average 2-3 episodes of reflux a week, you should talk to your doctor and consider having an Upper Endoscopy.
 It is very important that you not confuse GERD with symptoms of heart disease like angina or heart attack.
 When in doubt, seek urgent medical help.